 Containerization is part of the software deployment process.
 It wraps up an application’s code with all the files and libraries required to run on any infrastructure.
 Thus, your application does not need any further configuration to be deployed to different environments.

-Docker is considered by many to be the best container platform out there.
+Many consider Docker to be the best container platform.
 It was launched in 2013 and has become a staple DevOps tool today.
-It is Docker that has made containerization so prevalent in today’s application development industry.
+Docker has made containerization so prevalent in today’s application development industry.

-The reason behind Docker’s popularity is that it offers distributed development and enables you to automate the deployment process.
+Docker’s popularity is because it offers distributed development and enables you to automate the deployment process.
 It sequesters applications into different containers to make them portable and secure.
 Docker apps are operating system- and platform-independent.

 Docker makes dependency management very convenient.
-You can put all the dependencies of an application within its container to make it an independent unit, one you can deploy on whichever platform you want without further configuration.
+You can put an application’s dependencies within its container to make it an independent unit, one you can deploy on whichever platform you want without further configuration.

 You don’t need a container orchestration platform like Kubernetes if you have only a few containers.
 However, you would require it once you reach a certain level of complexity and wish to scale.
 With Kubernetes, you can automate the management of thousands of containers.